Before You Install

 A single server is easier to set up, configure and manage, but can limit your ability to scale your network monitoring quickly.
 Deploying multiple servers is a bit more complicated, but you limit potential downtime and increase availability by having more than one server that can run the software and store the data.
 Select the standalone single-server arrangements for smaller, simpler deployments.
 Be sure to consider the capabilities and resources needed on this server to support the size of your final deployment.

 Select the server cluster arrangement to obtain scalability and high availability for your network.
 The default clustering implementation has three servers: 1 master and 2 workers.
-However, NetQ supports up to 10 worker nodes in a cluster, and up to 5000 devices in total (switches, servers, and hosts).
+However, NetQ supports up to 10 worker nodes in a cluster.
 When you configure the cluster, configure the NetQ Agents to connect to these three nodes in the cluster first by providing the IP addresses as a comma-separated list.
 If you decide to add additional nodes to the cluster, you do not need to configure these nodes again.

 Cluster Deployments and Kubernetes